justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 If you have access to your hosting server logs, check if there are error messages.

+= E28 I get 'Requires extended permission: share_item' =

+Authorizing the plugin again is reported to solve this problem.

+= E29 I get 'Subject must be a page' =

+This is probably because you are trying to add links to an application page.
+Check the pages you are adding links to on the plugin settings tab Page/group.

 **--- Support ---**

 = S01 Where can I ask questions, report bugs and request features? =